Skip to content

 Congratulations to our fourth and final Washburn Tech Apprentice, Kadyn Hoffman.
 Kadyn has served at the ECC for the past two years.

-16 days ago, Perry Early Childhood Center
+about 2 months ago, Perry Early Childhood Center

 Washburn tech